 - Wait until the process completes and then restart your computer > check if this workaround solved your problem

 5. Reinstall the Microsoft Store app

 Sometimes, the Microsoft Store itself is the culprit for all the issues and errors that you’re experiencing.
 In this case, the quickest solution is to simply uninstall the Microsoft Store app.

-- Reinstall the Windows Store app> log in and try to install the latest app updates to see if the issue persists.
+- Reinstall the Microsoft Store app> log in and try to install the latest app updates to see if the issue persists.

 6. Scan your computer

 If the error persists, try running a full system scan.
 Viruses, malware and other types of cyber threats could also trigger error 0x80240017 when you try to update your apps.